BLOG

 Every business has to complete a risk assessment.
-For any company that employs over five people, it is a legal responsibility to document all risk assessments undertaken in the workplace.
+For any company that employs over five people, it is a legal responsibility to document all risk assessments undertaken in the workplace.Â

-Risk Assessment Method Statements (RAMS) are bespoke documents, tailored to each company, that are completed after a risk assessment; however, they’re generally not as well known as risk assessments because the Health and Safety Executive (HSE) has not made it a legal requirement to complete one.
+Risk Assessment Method Statements (RAMS) are bespoke documents, tailored to each company, that are completed after a risk assessment; however, they’re generally not as well known as risk assessments because the Health and Safety Executive (HSE) has not made it a legal requirement to complete one.Â

 Despite this, conducting RAMS and having the supporting document can prove highly beneficial for your business.
-In this guide, we explain what RAMS are, how they differ from general risk assessments as well as how your business can benefit from having a RAMS document.
+In this guide, we explain what RAMS are, how they differ from general risk assessments as well as how your business can benefit from having a RAMS document.Â

 What Are RAMS?

-A RAMS, however, will build on the information laid out in the risk assessments.
-RAMS contain details of the hazard and a step-by-step guide to working around that hazard that all employees, contractors and others can easily follow.
-So the distinct difference between the risk assessment and RAMS, is that the assessment provides an overall picture of the hazards in a workplace, whilst the RAMS looks at specific activities that are high-risk.
+So the distinct difference between the risk assessment and RAMS is that the assessment provides an overall picture of the hazards in a workplace, whilst the RAMS looks at specific activities that are high-risk.Â

 It is logical for safety method statements to follow risk assessments.
 Since there is still a risk to employees after actions are taken, the next step is to decide on and communicate those measures to keep people safe at work.

-RAMS are most commonly used within the construction industry.
 One of the reasons for this is that companies often include it as a requirement during the tender process.
 RAMS are used to prepare their safety documentation alongside assessing the health and safety policies of companies who submit tenders.

 RAMS ensure that the right people, with the right skill set, work to the right method statement in the right place at the right time.
-This ensures that incidents are avoided, and people go home safely at the end of the working day.
+This ensures that incidents are avoided and people go home safely at the end of the working day.
+Using RAMS documents will not only help you to implement effective control measures but also realise many other benefits for your business.Â

-Benefits of RAMS
+What are the Benefits of Using RAMS Documents?

 Conducting a RAMS (Risk Assessment Method Statement) in your workplace can provide numerous advantages.
 These include better decision-making abilities, fewer misunderstandings, improved work processes, reduced absenteeism, minimised risk of legal fines or penalties, and safeguarding of the business’s reputation.